Health Concerns to Watch for With Your Bengal Cat

 Stealing: Bengal cats are precious and expensive, and sadly this means that they are prone to being stolen.
 As such, it is wise to get your cat microchipped and many prefer to keep them as indoor pets only.

 Lifespan:The lifespan of a Bengal is relatively high compared to other breeds; generally speaking 13-15 years (most cats tend to live between 2 and 16 years).
 Some suggest that this may be in part due to their owners keeping them as indoor pets, and therefore they are less prone to harsh external environments.

 Like any short hair cat, your Bengal will need to be brushed and groomed, but unlike other breeds, this cat doesn’t mind water too much.

 Daily dental hygiene needs to be maintained and as with other breeds, nail clipping every couple of weeks.
 A cotton cloth is ideal for wiping its eyes and face too.

 The Cat Fanciers Association has a list of recommended breeders, who offer adoption from 12-16 weeks of the kitten’s life.

-Consult with a local veterinarian if you’re concerned about health problems with your Bengal Cat.
+Get connected to a veterinarian near you if you’re concerned about health problems with your Bengal Cat.